 - Learn to write crisper sentences while blogging.

-- Use less rhetorical questions unless you are write opinionated article e.g., “Isn’t it cool?”
+- Use fewer rhetorical questions unless you are writing an opinionated article e.g., “Isn’t it cool?”

 - Avoid ellipses in blogging.